 There was once a time when I absolutely detested spoilers.
 “Don’t tell me anything” I’d say, “I want to find out for myself.”
 I’m not sure how long this went on for but I am sure that something changed in the months before Mass Effect 2 launched.
 I don’t remember how, but I’d somehow found out that Commander Shepard dies at some point in Mass Effect 2.
 I remember being angry about discovering it before playing the game, but that eventually gave way to a multitude of questions.
 “How does it happen?”, “Why would BioWare kill him off?”, “How will this affect the gameplay?”
 I needed these questions answered.
 I needed to know more!

 There’s an old cliche that goes something like “it’s about the journey, not the destination”.
 It’s cliche because everyone’s heard it an excessive amount of times.
-Yet I repeat it here because it, like so many other cliches, is surprisingly applicable.
+Yet I repeat it here because it, like so many other cliches, is very applicable.
 Knowing something about a game really doesn’t do all that much.
 In fact, all it does is create questions to answer.
 As an example let’s take a look at the recently released demo for Prey.

-Both of the topics I just covered could be considered spoilers, but has learning about them actually done?
+Both of the topics I just covered could be considered spoilers, but what has learning about them actually done?
 If I’m guessing right (and I pretty sure I am), then learning about these things just created questions.
 “How does Morgan find out?”, “How much of it was a lie?”, “What does GLOO stand-for and what exactly can I do with it?”
 For me, having questions I want answered adds an extra layer of motivation to playing the game as well as another angle to view it from.
 In short, I think knowing a bit about the game, even major events, can add at least much as it takes away from the experience.

 Wanting to avoid spoilers is perfectly fine, and is absolutely a valid way to approach one’s games.
 Spoilers aren’t always just “spoilers” though.
 Instead of ruining the experience, they could very well make it all the better.
 It’s just a matter of focusing on what’s surrounding the “spoiler” rather than the “spoiler” itself.